MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 Run `Get-ContainerImage` to verify that the image has been created.

-### Deploy IIS Application
+### Create IIS Container <!--2-->

-So that you can re-use existing port mapping rules, ensure that all containers are stopped.

-Create a new container from the IIS image using the **New-Container** command.
+Create a new Hyper-V container from the IIS image using the `New-Container` command.

 ```powershell
 PS C:\> $con = New-Container -Name IISApp -ContainerImageName nanoserverIIS -SwitchName "Virtual Switch" -RuntimeType HyperV